Published: Bunty Picture Story Library #292 (1987)

 Then, when May causes the girl to drop and damage a tool, Mrs Grimble threatens to beat the girl.
 Peg intervenes and a struggle ensues.
 Suddenly, the aide from Belagora appears, and tells Mrs Grimble that Peg just stopped her from striking Princess Vesna.
 Yes, the girl is none other than Princess Vesna!
 Princess Vesna found the odd letters and unscrambled the message.
 She came to the factory in order to go undercover and collect evidence on the working conditions.
 The aide orders the constables to arrest Mrs Grimble and May Blossom.
 Princess Vesna takes the girls to more wholesome jobs in Belagora where they can fulfil the career choices they expressed earlier.
 Peg herself becomes Princess Vesna’s lady-in-waiting.

 This story brings attention to an aspect of Victorian times that was so pervasive – household products out of dangerous and poisonous substances.
 Goods containing lead, arsenic and other harmful elements (found in wallpaper, house paint, clothes and children’s toys to name but a few) permeated the Victorian home.
 Even where the dangers were known, manufacturers seemed to give little thought for the wellbeing of the higher-class people buying the products.
-So what thought could there have been for the lower-class people who made them?
+So what thought would there have been for the low-class people who made them?

 The relationship between Peg and Mrs Grimble never has the acrimony that most protagonists have towards the main slaver in “slave stories”.
 Usually the main villain develops a particular hatred towards the protagonist because she is a rebel who refuses to break and is determined to bring the slaver down.
 This is what drives the story until the protagonist finds a way to escape the slavery and raise help.
 However, although Peg does rebel (mainly in getting medicine for the sick and injured girls while Mrs Grimble does not even bother) and plots to get a message of help out, the story does not go in the usual direction of the protagonist being a constant thorn in the slaver’s side.
 Nor does Peg ever really incur any vicious, sadistic vengeance from Mrs Grimble for constant rebellion as a lot of protagonists in “slave stories” do.
 This makes a nice change from the usual slave story formula.
 The focus of the story is more on making a statement about appalling and often dangerous working conditions of Victorian times.